OpenTreeOfLife/otcetera/README.md

 The python requests package is need for running the `make check` target because it runs tests in the `ws` subdirectory.
 # restbed

-HEAD
-https://github.com/corvusoft/restbed is required until we make the `ws` subdirectory an optional compilation choice.

 We are using the [Restbed framework](https://github.com/corvusoft/restbed) to implement web services for the tree of life.
 This is work in progress.
 By default, otcetera will NOT include restbed unless you run configure with the `--with-webservices=yes` option.

 On debian or ubuntu: